Anuswar/anuswarrrao/README.md

 - **Projects** - Grid display of thumbnail images linking to external sites
 - **Contact** - Contact form with fields for name, email and message

-It uses HTML, SCSS and JavaScript without relying on frameworks or libraries.
+It uses HTML, CSS and JavaScript without relying on frameworks or libraries.
 Key functionality includes:

 - Mobile responsive design
 - Custom cursor effects